 Count the number of short and long flashes to determine the appropriate flash code.
-Table 4 gives possible causes and actions related to each error.
+Table 3 gives possible causes and actions related to each error.

 Example: 3 short flashes followed by 2 long flashes indicates a 32 code.
-Table 4 shows this to be low pressure switch open.
+Table 3 shows this to be low pressure switch open.

-Table 4-Status Codes
+Table 3 - Status Codes

-OPERATION FAULT AMBER LED FLASH CODE POSSIBLE CAUSE AND ACTION Standby - no call for unit operation None On solid, no flash Normal operation Cool/Heat Operation None 1, pause Normal operation System Communica- tions Failure 16 Communication with user interface lost.
+OPERATION FAULT AMBER LED FLASH CODE Possible Cause and Action Standby - no call for unit operation None On solid, no flash Normal operation - 3 thermostat wires or 4 wire Infinity Control Standby - no call for unit operation None Off Normal operation - No call for cooling with 2-wire connection or indoor unit not powered.
+Cooling Operation None 1, pause Normal operation System Communications Failure 16 Communication with user interface lost.
 Check wiring to UI, indoor and outdoor units High Pressure Switch Open 31 High pressure switch trip.
 Check refrigerant charge, outdoor fan operation and coils for airflow restrictions.
 Low Pressure Switch Open 32 Low pressure switch trip.
 Check refrigerant charge and indoor air flow Control Fault 45 Outdoor unit control board has failed.
 Control board needs to be replaced.
 Brown Out (24 v) 46 The control voltage is less than 15.5v for at least 4 seconds.
 Compressor and fan operation not allowed until control voltage is a minimum of 17.5v.
 Verify control voltage.
-Outdoor Air Temp Sensor Fault 53 Outdoor air sensor not reading or out of range.
+Outdoor Air Temp Sen- sor Fault 53 Outdoor air sensor not reading or out of range.
 Ohm out sensor and check wiring Outdoor Coil Sensor Fault 55 Coil sensor not reading or out of range.
 Ohm out sensor and check wiring Thermistors out of range 56 Improper relationship between coil sensor and outdoor air sensor.
 Ohm out sensors and check wiring.
 Thermal Cutout 72 Compressor voltage sensed after start-up, then absent for 10 consecutive seconds while cooling demand exists.
 Possible causes are internal compressor overload trip or loss of high voltage to compressor without loss of control voltage.
-Co Contactor Shorted 73 Compressor voltage sensed when no demand for compressor operation exists.
+The control will continue fan operation and wait 15 minutes to attempt a restart.
+Fault will clear when restart is successful, or low voltage power is cycled.
+Contactor Shorted 73 Compressor voltage sensed when no demand for compressor operation exists.
 Contactor may be stuck closed or there is a wiring error.
 No 230V at Compressor 74 Compressor voltage not sensed when compressor should be starting.
 Disconnect may be open or contactor may be stuck open or there is a wiring error.
 Thermal Lockout 82 Thermal cutout occurs in three consecutive cycles.
 Unit operation locked out for 4 hours or until 24v power recycled.
-Low Pressure Lock- out 83 Low pressure switch trip has occurred during 5 consecutive cycles.
+Low Pressure Lockout 83 Low pressure switch trip has occurred during 5 consecutive cycles.
 Unit operation locked out for 4 hours or until 24v power recycled.
-High Pressure Lock- out 84 High pressure switch trip has occurred during 5 consecutive cycles.
+High Pressure Lockout 84 High pressure switch trip has occurred during 5 consecutive cycles.
 Unit operation locked out for 4 hours or until 24v power recycled.

-Fig. 14 - Resistance vs. Temperature Chart
+Fig. 10 - Resistance vs Temperature Chart